 A: Introduction to Judaism registration varies.
 In some classes there is room until the day the class begins, others fill up weeks before the course is due to start.
-If there is a particular class that you want to be in, try to send your registration at least 4 weeks prior to the start of that particular course.
+Please contact us about availability.

-Q: What is a Referring Rabbi and do I need one?
+Q: What is a sponsoring clergy and do I need one?

 A: Please note that we ask each participant/couple enrolling in Introduction to Judaism to have a sponsoring clergy relationship with a rabbi or cantor to guide and support you as you learn about Judaism.
-Your selected rabbi or cantor will help personalize the course and respond to any personal religious questions that may come up for you as you integrate this learning experience with your own personal faith background.
-We encourage you to meet with your sponsoring clergy several times during the course.
 Our Reform clergy look forward to working with our Introduction to Judaism students to personalize the classroom experience and to meet with you to respond to questions you may have about Jewish life, belief and practice.
+You can expect to meet with your sponsoring clergy several times during the course.
 All of our clergy anticipate receiving calls from our students asking them to be clergy sponsors.
-We are happy to provide recommendations if you do not already have a relationship with a rabbi or cantor.
-Please call us at 781-449-0404 x12 to facilitate your connection with a referring rabbi.
+We are happy to provide recommendations if you do not already have a relationship with a rabbi or cantor; call us at 781-449-0404 x12 to facilitate your connection with a referring rabbi.

 Q: Is there a lot of "homework" for this course?